Pack Smart: Essentials for Backpacking Trip

 If you're looking for another incredible backpacking experience, consider hiking to Conundrum Hot Springs near Aspen.
 Designed for outdoor enthusiasts seeking a true backcountry escape, this trek leads you to soothing hot springs at over 11,000 feet, surrounded by panoramic views of towering peaks.

-Backpacking Tips 101: Ask the Questions First
+Tip 1: Ask the Questions

 How many days will my first time backpacking hike be?